Avaray/gip/README.md

 ## Additional info

 - Passing your own services will not prioritize them.
 You will get answer from the fastest services anyway.
-- If you pass custom service without specified [protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [HTTPS](https://en.wikipedia.org/wiki/HTTPS) will be used.
+- If you pass service without specified [protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [HTTPS](https://en.wikipedia.org/wiki/HTTPS) will be used.
 - List of built-in services is located in file [services.mjs](https://github.com/Avaray/gip/blob/main/services.mjs).
 If you know any reliable services, feel free to contribute.